SamLB9/Semantic-Segmentation-on-the-Oxford-IIIT-Pet-Dataset/ReadME.md

 ## 📄 Project Report

-A detailed write-up of the experiments and findings is available in the LaTeX paper:
+A detailed write-up of the experiments and findings is available in this paper:
 🔗 [Read the full report on Google Drive](https://drive.google.com/file/d/1WktaY_pguMPYaYiN5j8CaSV3rMvuNl-F/view?usp=sharing)

 ## 🔍 Summary of Findings